galafis/Automated-Trading-Algorithm/README.md

 ### 🚀 Overview

-This project is an intelligent automated trading algorithm with risk management and market analysis capabilities.
+This project is an automated trading algorithm with risk management and market analysis capabilities.
 It demonstrates professional Python development skills, incorporating modern best practices, a clean code architecture, and industry-standard implementations.
 The algorithm is designed to analyze financial data, generate trading signals, and backtest strategies to evaluate performance.

 ### 🛠️ Technology Stack